KamathAbhaySunil/testRover/README.md

 ## Version
 ### Current Version: 1.0.0
 - microROS sending and recieving data
+- can control left right forward and backward using cmd_vel and teleoptwist keyboard

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.